Millennium Sapphire (MSTO) Self Reported Market Cap Achieves $120.60 Million

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 1 day period ending at 22:00 PM ET on June 12th.
-Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
-One Millennium Sapphire token can currently be bought for approximately $0.17 or 0.00000604 BTC on major exchanges.
-In the last week, Millennium Sapphire has traded down 0% against the U.S. dollar.
+Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM Eastern on June 13th.
+Over the last seven days, Millennium Sapphire has traded 0% lower against the U.S. dollar.
+Millennium Sapphire has a market cap of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+One Millennium Sapphire token can currently be bought for approximately $0.17 or 0.00000604 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.